 The HOME statute imposes a significant number of data collection and reporting requirements.
 This includes information on assisted properties, on the owners or tenants of the properties, and on other programmatic areas.
-The information will be used: 1) to assist HOME participants in managing their programs; 2) to track performance of participants in meeting fund commitment and expenditure deadlines; 3) to permit HUD to determine whether each participant meets the HOME statutory income targeting and affordability requirements; and 4) to permit HUD to determine compliance with other statutory and regulatory program requirements.
+The information will be used: 1) to assist HOME participants in managing their programs; 2) to track performance of participants in meeting fund commitment and expenditure deadlines; 3) to permit HUD to determine whether each participant meets the HOME statutory income targetting and affordability requirements; and 4) to permit HUD to determine compliance with other statutory and regulatory program requirements.
 This data collection is authorized under Title II of the Cranston-Gonzalez National Affordable Housing Act or related authorities.
 Access to Federal grant funds is contingent on the reporting of certain project-specific data elements.
-Records of information collected will be maintained by the recipients are responsible for ensuring confidentiality when public disclosure is not required.
+Records of information collected will be maintained by the recipients of the assistance.
+Information on activities and expenditures of grant funds is public information and is generally available for disclosure.
+Recipients are responsible for ensuring confidentiality when public disclosure is not required.